VitoPalumboPodcast/History/README.md

 ## Updating Vendor Libraries

-Local copies of Leaflet, Leaflet PolylineDecorator and vis-timeline are kept in the `vendor/` directory so the site works without internet access.
-To update to a newer release or replace the files, download the desired versions from the official projects and overwrite the corresponding files:
+The `vendor/` directory contains placeholder files for Leaflet, Leaflet PolylineDecorator and vis-timeline.
+Replace them with the real library files if you need to work completely offline.
+Download the desired versions from the official projects and overwrite the corresponding files:

 ```
 vendor/leaflet/leaflet.js